libuv/libuv/docs/src/fs.rst

    to the OS-dependent handle.
    Upon return, the input ``fd`` parameter is invalid and closed.

+   This is only useful on Windows, where it calls DuplicateHandle to make a new HANDLE independent from the MSVCRT library, and then closes the handle out of the C runtime to avoid leaks and to avoid having multiple handles open for the same underlying resource.

+    .. versionadded:: 2.0.0 replace uv_file with uv_os_fd_t

 .. c:function:: uv_os_fd_t uv_get_osfhandle(int fd)

    For a file descriptor in the C runtime, get the OS-dependent handle.
    On UNIX, returns ``fd``.
 On Windows, this calls ``_get_osfhandle``.
    Note that the return value is still owned by the C runtime, any attempts to close it or to use it after closing the fd may lead to malfunction.

+    .. versionadded:: 2.0.0 replace uv_file with uv_os_fd_t